-Your brain is already telling you to skim through the 10 reasons and how it’d be nice to try it one day.
+Your brain is already telling you to skim through the 10 reasons and how it would be nice to try it one day.

-Maybe you’ll pass it onto your friends who might need it more than you.
+Maybe you’ll email this article to your friends who might need it more than you.
 But the reality is that everyone has some negative emotional habit that they need to change.
-Even more damningly, everyone has excuses that will stop them from bringing any real change to their life.
+Also, everyone has excuses that will stop them from bringing any real change to their life.

-So go on, write down your list of excuses and we’ll compare.
+So go on, write down your list of excuses.

-Why this works: Our automatic mental excuses seem so rational, so real, so weighty, until we write them down.
-That’s just how mental inertia works – habits are always supported by bullshit excuses to keep the wheel spinning.
-It’s only when you poke it with a stick that you realize how strongly resistant to change, your mind is.
-You have to upset the balance of this inertia, and you do so by attacking the foundation it’s built on.
+Why this works: Our automatic mental excuses seem so rational, so real, so important, until we write them down.
+That’s just how mental inertia works – habits are always supported by excuses to keep the wheel spinning.
+It’s only when you poke it with a stick that you realize how resistant to change your mind is.
+You have to upset the balance of this inertia and you do so by attacking the foundation it’s built on.

 2. Rank the Validity of Each Excuse, Then Take Action against the Valid Ones

-As you might imagine, some of the excuses you wrote down are pretty silly.
+As you might imagine, some of the excuses you wrote down might sound silly.

-The thing, however, is that there are not silly excuses.
+The thing, however, is that there are no silly excuses.

 I don’t buy half of my excuses, and neither should you with yours.

-Most of the excuses you wrote down might actually be valid.
+Most of the excuses you wrote down have a reason to be there.